wilwhitlarkgl/gl-srtl-challenge/cloud-backup-and-recovery-policy.md

 	* Sensitivity, e.g. "Will false positives from this alert contribute to signal fatigue?"

 ### Encryption
-* In transit
+* In Transit
 	* Data transfer into or outside of the cloud platform will be encrypted using a secure transfer protocol.
 	* For example, the TLS 1.2 protocol or later for HTTPS communication will be employed.
 * At Rest
 	* The following components will be encrypted-at-rest:
 		* Application Components
-			* Application server hard disk volumes
+			* Application server images, including:
+				* Container Images
+				* Hard Disk Images (where applicable)
 		* Log Components
 			* All indexes (including backup and high-availability indexes)
 			* Search service logs, including slow logs and error logs